December 29, 2024

 LightBright, indirect light

-FertilizerBalanced, diluted feed every 6-8 weeks in growing season
+FertilizerBalanced, diluted feed every 6 to 8 weeks in the growing season

 Common Questions About ZZ Plants